 What is an Oncology and Cancer Biology Degree?

-The mission of oncology and cancer biology programs – also called cancer research programs – is to train the next generation of cancer biologists to make significant contributions to research in cancer prevention and diagnosis, cancer epidemiology, discovery of new therapies, and cancer treatment.
+The mission of oncology and cancer biology programs – also called cancer research programs – is to train the next generation of oncologists and cancer biologists to make significant contributions to research in cancer prevention and diagnosis, cancer epidemiology, discovery of new therapies, and cancer treatment.
 Degree programs in the field span many disciplines, including molecular and cell biology, genetics, biochemistry, microbiology, bioinformatics, and immunology.

 Master’s Degree in Oncology and Cancer Biology – Two Year Duration

 Master’s programs in oncology and cancer biology are quite rare.
 Schools that do offer them typically allow students to choose a terminal degree or to apply credit toward a doctoral degree in the field.

 To be admitted into a master’s program in oncology and cancer biology, students must hold a Bachelor’s Degree in Biology or relevant life sciences discipline.
 The master’s curriculum provides training that develops a broad understanding of fundamental bases and developing areas in the field of cancer.
 It begins with cell and molecular biology of cancer and proceeds to clinical research, leading to new techniques and tools in cancer treatment and improved health outcomes.

 At the heart of oncology and cancer biology master’s programs are research internships in laboratories.
 These experiences give students access to state-of-the art technological tools and allow them to interact with and be mentored by expert cancer biology scientists.

 Topics covered include: